-In the past, you’d be hard-pressed to find a single article on offshore companies that actually portrayed it in a positive light.
-But things always have the tendency to evolve.
+In the past, you’d be hard-pressed to find a single article on offshore companies that portrayed it in a positive light.
+But things always tend to evolve.

 Many of us probably know well about Hong Kong.
 Its open-trading economy has created great motives for worldwide business players to move, not to mention its territorial tax regime, the force driving this city to be a major domicile for foreign companies.